Signs It’s Time for Replacing Electrical Outlets

 The cover isn’t a necessary piece of an outlet’s usefulness.
 It does offer safety to your family members.
 You can expect that external damage to an outlet can cause internal damage.
 It would help if you replaced any outlet that shows signs of wear and damage.
 Do not risk getting a severe electrical issue.

 Call an electrician if you smell burning when something is plugged in.
 Get your outlets replaced by someone who has experience troubleshooting electrical outlets.
 Short circuits and water introduction are the root causes of most electrical incidents.
 Whenever you are suspicious of an electrical problem, turn off the power supply.
 Then call an electrician.

 GFCI outlets are critical to your family’s safety.
 This is particularly true when the electrical outlets are near a water source.
 GFCI outlets should protect your kitchen, washrooms, poolside, and laundry.
 It would be a smart move.
 Even the law expects homeowners to have GFCI outlets in their homes as a safety measure.
 Installing GFCI outlets can avert short circuits, sudden fire, harm to appliances.

 Ungrounded outlets are two-pronged.
 They don’t have a ground wire that shields from power surges.
 A 3 pronged outlet possesses a ground wire.
 It offers an alternate route for electricity.
 The ground line guides power surges to stream into the ground.

 Whenever there is an issue of failed outlets, take immediate action!
 As they say – an ounce of prevention is worth a pound of cure.
 Poorly maintained outlets can set your house on fire.
 Ensure your safety and comfort with timely outlet repairs and upgrades.
-Fixing an electrical outlet is an inexpensive safety measure.
+Fixing an electrical outlet is a reasonable safety measure.
 Call today for a FREE Quote from Redhawk Temecula Electricans.